Have you ever felt like you’re living the same day over and over again? Sure, you’re doing different things, but it’s essentially the same…

 And I get it.
 It’s hard to do anything more than “survive” when you battle chronic health issues.
 If there is anything the last 4 months have taught me, it is to prioritize your health (physical and spiritual) above trying to make it work.
 To take breaks and time to rest.
 You can’t pour from an empty cup.
 You can’t control everything.
 So work hard at what you can, give yourself grace, and give the rest to God.

 You won’t worry yourself back to feeling better.

 I’m still not a perfect human being.
 I am still dealing with hurt and feeling poopy, but I can actively work on forming better habits now.
-If you’re even 1% curious about VIPKID and if it can give you the time and financial freedom you’re looking for, please shoot me an e-mail or join my Facebook group.
+If you’re even 1% curious about VIPKID and if it can give you the time and financial freedom you’re looking for, just check it out!